learningkeeper/invoice-generate/README.md

 # invoice-generate

-Prepare a word tempalte named `template-invoice.docx`
+Prepare a word template named `template-invoice.docx`

-Chnage the onborading date and destination file name in the script
+Chnage the onborading date and destination file name in the script, edit the range to generate the serail files

 ![image info](./template.png)